bjmt/quaqc/doc/quaqc.1.md

 :   As per the `--keep-ext` option, change the default BED filename
     extension.
 The BED files will always be Gzipped, so not including ".gz" will still lead to a compressed file.

+**\--quant**=*FILE*
+:   Output a TSV file of counts of reads in the provided peaks (`--peaks`) BED
+    file.
+Ending the filename with ".gz" will cause quaqc to gzip the file.
+    The first column in the file are peak names.
+If these are lacking from the peaks BED file, or if the name field has the empty placeholder ".", then the peak coordinates in the format "chromosome:start-end" are used instead.
+    After this, the following columns contain the counts for the samples, in the order that they are provided to quaqc.
+Each count comes from a passing nuclear read which at least partially overlaps a range in the peaks BED.

+**\--quant-ins**
+:   Instead of simply counting a read if it partially overlaps anywhere in
+    its range, a read only counts as overlapping if its 5-prime coordinates (the insertion sites) are within a peak range.

+**\--quant-tn5**
+:   Shift the 5-prime alignment coordinates of each read to account for
+    the transposase offset (+4/-5), as per the `--tss-tn5` option, before it is used to check for an overlap with a peak range.
+This option is applied before `--quant-ins`, if that is used.

+**\--quant-pn**
+:   By default, the full filename and any directories included in the provided
+    sample paths are printed in the output counts TSV.
+When this option is set, any directory names in the provided path are removed and if the file ends with ".bam" the extension is stripped, providing a prettier sample name in the output file.

 **\--tn5-fwd**=*INT*
 :   Alter the default value used to shift the 5-prime ends of reads when either